Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 helm upgrade --install --namespace apic-control apic-hybrid axway/apicentral-hybrid -f hybrid-override.yaml --set als.mode="default"
  ```

- Aditionally, in default mode the agent can be confgiured to only capture certain request and response headers.
+ In default mode the Traceability agent can be configured to only capture certain request and response headers.
 By default, we capture all the headers specified in the EnvoyFilter configuration below.
 See "additional_request_headers_to_log" and "additional_response_headers_to_log" section.

  ```yaml
  apiVersion: networking.istio.io/v1alpha3